ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 That is, the DELETE request actually yields a successful deletion of the OSCORE group, only if the corresponding status parameter 'active' has current value False.
 The Administrator can ensure that, by first performing an update of the group-configuration resource associated to the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.

 If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 8 ("Group currently active").

 After a successful processing of the request above, the Group Manager performs the following actions.